Frequently Asked Questions

 - The purple or gold Stole of Gratitude are not meant for graduates to wear.
 The Stole of Gratitude is given to a family member or friend who offered support to to the student through their time in college.
 They will wear it with pride during the ceremony!

 - Yes, all graduates need a ticket.
 One will be generated for you when you register for the ceremony, and you will pick it up at Grad Fair.
 All graduates are required to present a graduate entrance ticket along with a UWID or other ID to gain entrance to the student line-up areas.
 No student will be admitted without a ticket and appropriate ID.

 How many guest tickets do I get?

 - Students participating in the ceremony may receive up to 12 guest tickets.
 If there are tickets remaining after all tickets have been claimed, additional tickets will be available by lottery draw.
 Only ticketed guests may enter the stadium; please do not invite guests who do not have tickets.
 Tickets can be ordered on the registration form and picked up at Grad Fair.

 What about access and seating for the elderly and those needing accommodations such as wheelchairs or listening assistance?

 - Students should request accommodated tickets for their guests requiring extra time to access their seats, have mobility issues or accommodations or need assistive listening devices.
 Accommodated guest entry opens a half an hour early at Home Plate Gate.
-Safeco Field and UW Bothell ushers will help guide guests to accessible seating.
+T-Mobile Park and UW Bothell ushers will help guide guests to accessible seating.
 Assistive listening devices will be available on the concourse, and guests requiring ASL services will be escorted to a designated section.